Nemmeli Seawater Desalination Plant

 The Nemmeli Desalination Plant is a water desalination plant at Nemmeli, Chennai, on the coast of the Bay of Bengal that supplies water to the city of Chennai.
 Initially the desalination plant experienced operational issues since the beginning and was shut down most of the time as contractor had installed the desalination plant without dissolved air floatation units leading to severe and regular choking of filters.
 It is located about 35 km south of the city centre, along the East Coast Road.
-Built at an exorbitant cost of ₹ 5,333.8 million, the plant is the second desalination plant in the city after the 100-MLD (million litres per day) plant at Minjur and itself has a capacity to treat 100 million litres of seawater a day.
+Built at a cost of ₹ 5,333.8 million, the plant is the second desalination plant in the city after the 100-MLD (million litres per day) plant at Minjur and itself has a capacity to treat 100 million litres of seawater a day.

-The plant, inaugurated by the Chief Minister of Tamil Nadu M. Karunanidhi on 22 February 2010 and opened by J.Jayalalithaa, was built to provide piped water to residents of south Chennai and the newly merged areas.
+The plant was inaugurated by the then Chief Minister of Tamil Nadu J.Jayalalithaa on 22 February 2010. was built to provide piped water to residents of south Chennai and the newly merged areas.